The Grand Canal of Venice

 Fortunately, along the Grand Canal, these elements are well preserved in Ca’ Farsetti, Ca’ Loredan (just south of the Rialto bridge and both municipal seats) and Ca’ da Mosto (just north of the bridge and now being redeveloped as a luxury hotel); all dating back to the 12th or 13th C.

-The façade of Ca’ da Mosto (left), clearly shows two additional floors that were grafted on to the original two-story building during a later period.
+The facade of Ca’ da Mosto (below), clearly shows two additional floors that were grafted on to the original two-story building during a later period.

 These early palaces, were termed Casa-Fondaco (Venetian: Fontego pl: Fonteghi); grand but functional buildings for trading, storage and living and the fact that everything arrived at the front by boat.